Sarah Arrington - Co-Founder

 What are some of your favorite things to do in Birmingham?

 Oh wow, there are so many!
-Birmingham is making a huge comeback & we love living downtown and watching the revitalization first-hand.
-Food wise: El Barrio (especially brunch), Saw's Soul Kitchen (Pork & Green, every time) & any local food truck.
-We love summer movies at Avondale Park & enjoying the music that Birmingham brings into places like WorkPlay, the Alabama Theatre & Iron City.
-Pepper Place Market is buzzing with excitement on Saturday mornings & our daughter loves a Baron's baseball game.
-The best thing about Birmingham though is the people & their love for this city as well.
+Birmingham is making a huge comeback & we love being close to downtown and watching the revitalization first-hand.
+Food wise: El Barrio (especially brunch), Saw's Soul Kitchen (Pork & Green, every time), Avondale Common House, and Big Spoon Creamery.
+We love a good concert at places like WorkPlay, the Alabama Theatre & Iron City.
+Pepper Place Market is buzzing with excitement on Saturday mornings & our kids love a Baron's baseball game.